 And remember, there are extra points in EDU-GAME for being a part of our Monitoring system!

-Check out our MANUAL FOR TEACHERS describing in details all the rules, technical issues and all parameters to be observed.
+Check out our MANUAL (download or VIEW as e-book) describing in details all the rules, technical issues and all parameters to be observed.
 We hope it will be a useful field guide for teachers and our young future - scientists.

 Other language versions: WERSJA POLSKA (Polish version)